decaporg/decap-cms/website/content/docs/jekyll.md

 </html>
 ```

-4. Run `jekyll server` and open `http://127.0.0.1:4000/admin` in your browser.
+Run `jekyll serve` and open `http://127.0.0.1:4000/admin` in your browser.
 You should see a page with following error message.

 ```
 Error loading the CMS configuration